sambhav2358/TinyDB/README.md

 ## Why do I use this instead of Shared Preferences?

 I guess I need not answer it.
 But I will.
-Just compare the lines of code for you to write
+Just compare the lines of code for you to write.
+But any which way, the llibraray does the very same thing in the background
 ```
 //With the library
 TinyDBManger manger = TinyDB.getInstance(this);